symbio-n0mad/clipGreps/README.md

-# clipGreps: Clipboard Grep and Substitutions
+# clipGreps: Clipboard Textfilter and Substitutions
 ## clipGre.ps1

 A lightweight PowerShell script for **filter** or **search & replace operations** directly on your **clipboard content**.
-Resembles GNU *sed* and *grep*: Textfilter as well as search and replace operations can also be applied to **files**.
+Resembles GNU *sed* and *grep*; textfilter as well as search and replace operations can also be applied to **files**.

 Compatible with PowerShell 5.1+